ADVERTISEMENT

 Conclusion

 Despite a user’s best intentions, holding physical Bitcoin is a risky business – with the potential for accidental loss or theft higher than almost any other investment.
 In such an environment, purchasing a Bitcoin ETF makes sense for many Bitcoin investors – especially those who are new to the cryptocurrency sector.
-As the fees recorded above show, providers in the Bitcoin ETF market appear to be launching with very competitive fee structures, making it a buyers’ market at least in the short term.
+As the fees story above shows, providers in the US Bitcoin ETF market made an aggressive pitch for market share.
+Despite the initial fee wars, the market is now settling, reinforcing Bitcoin ETFs as a secure and convenient option for investors—particularly those wary of the risks of holding physical Bitcoin.

 Bitcoin ETF Platform Fees